-US scientists announce fusion energy breakthrough
+Breakthrough in nuclear fusion energy announced

 Prof Gianluca Gregori, Professor of Physics at the University of Oxford said: "Today's success rests upon the work done by many scientists in the US, UK and around the world.
 With ignition now achieved, not only fusion energy is unlocked, but also a door is opening to new science."

-Despite the leap forward, Prof Chittenden told the BBC there is still a lot further to go until nuclear fusion could be used to power homes.
+This is progress from when scientists used to say 50 - 60 years in answer to that question.

+One of the main hurdles is getting cost down and scaling up the energy output.
-The experiment was only able to produce enough energy to boil about 10-15 kettles and required billions of dollars of investment.
-Mr Chittenden said: "If we want to get a power station [up and running], it may be that we have to perform these experiments once every second.
-And currently it's a day in between experiments".

-And although the experiment got more energy out then the laser put in, this did not include the energy needed to make the lasers work - which was far greater that the amount of energy the hydrogen produced.
+The experiment was only able to produce enough energy to boil about 15-20 kettles and required billions of dollars of investment.
+And although the experiment got more energy out than the laser put in, this did not include the energy needed to make the lasers work - which was far greater that the amount of energy the hydrogen produced.

-The amount of energy they've generated in this experiment is tiny - just enough to boil a few kettles.
-But what it represents is huge for the scientists who've spent so long working on this technology - and for all of us.

-The promise of a fusion-powered future is one step closer.
-But - and there always is a but with these breakthroughs - there's still a long way to go before this becomes a reality.